cscott/TurtleScript/README.rst

    a.
 The module is an HTML file loaded via <iframe> injection.

-      I don't know if we can pull the JavaScript environment of an iframe back out to the parent.
-On the other hand, we would be using the native HTML and JavaScript parsers.
+      This is probably the preferred approach.
+We use the native HTML and JavaScript parsers, and can (`in some browsers`_) reparent the iframe in order to pull pieces of the environment out into their own windows.

    b.
 The module is a JavaScript source file, loaded via <script> injection.